 Let’s review some of the pluses, minuses, and issues surrounding the E-2 visa:

-- The treaty investor can work legally in the U.S. for a U.S. business in which a substantial cash investment has been made by the visa holderor other citizens of the country of origin, so long as this country has a trade treaty with the U.S.
+- The treaty investor can work legally in the U.S. for a U.S. business in which a substantial cash investment has been made by the visa holder or other citizens of the country of origin, so long as this country has a treaty with the U.S.

-- The treaty investor is restricted to working only for the employer or self-owned business that acted as the E-2 visa sponsor.
+- While in the U.S., the treaty investor or employee is restricted to working only for the employer or self-owned business that acted as the E-2 visa sponsor.

 Like the E-1 visa, some people call the E-2 the next best thing to U.S. permanent residence, because it is possible to obtain via self-employment, and it comes with an unlimited number of extensions.
 Also, there are no annual limits on the number of E-2 visas that can be issued to qualified applicants.